LighghtEeloo/data-types-a-la-carte/Readme.md

   - Can't represent a part of them; have to split to several ADTs
   - `Prelude.undefined`
 - What if there's a new demand that requires side effects?
-  - Have to rewrite most of them into a monad
+  - Have to rewrite most of them into various monads

 ## A Quick Inspection